vsariola/sointu/README.md

 > our synth object overlapping with DLL call addresses; very funny stuff to
 > debug.

-> :warning: The sointu-nativetrack cannot be used with the syncs at the moment.
+> :warning: The native virtual machine cannot be output syncs at the
-> For syncs, use the Go VM (sointu-track).
+> moment.
+For syncs, use the Go virtual machine.

-### Building and running the WebAssembly tests
+### WebAssembly tests

 These are automatically invoked by CTest if [node](https://nodejs.org) and [wat2wasm](https://github.com/WebAssembly/wabt) are found in the path.

 New features since fork
 -----------------------

   - **New units**.
 For example: bit-crusher, gain, inverse gain, clip, modulate bpm (proper triplets!), compressor (can be used for side-chaining).
   - **Compiler**.
 Written in go.
 The input is a .yml file and the output is an